anamdesibab/brackets-jasmine/README.md

 Usage
 =====

 The intended use is when you are writing jasmine unit tests.
-The extensions gives you quick feedback when writing testcases.
+The extension gives you quick feedback when writing testcases.

 Implementation Notes
 ============

 The extensions uses the node server to run jasmine-node.
+The node server uses jasmine-node and xml2js files unmodified.
 A jasmine unit test is detected by having ".spec" in the file name.

 Change Log
 =========

-03-12-2013 Initial commit
+03-13-2013 Initial commit